getkeops/keops/readme.md

 a = gaussian_conv( 1./sigma**2, x,y,b)
 ```

-Explanation of the generic syntax and its use is given in the file [generic_syntax.md](generic_syntax.md).
+Details about the generic syntax can be found in the file [generic_syntax.md](generic_syntax.md).

-We support:
+As of today, we support:

-- Summation and (numerically stable) LogSumExp reductions.
+- Summation and (online, numerically stable) LogSumExp reductions.
 - User-defined formulas, using a simple string format (`"gaussian(x,y) * (1+linear(u,v)**2)"`) or a custom low-level syntax (`"Exp(-G*SqDist(X,Y))"`).
-- Simple syntax for kernels on feature spaces (say, locations+orientations varifold kernels in shape analysis).
+- Simple syntax for kernels on feature spaces (say, locations+orientations varifold kernels used in shape analysis).
 - High-order derivatives with respect to all parameters and variables.
 - Non-radial kernels.